-- Completion of prerequisite courses: Behavioral/Social Sciences: child and adolescent development (3) and educational psychology (3) - A liberal arts content major in the area of anticipated certification including not less than 12 credits at the

-300 and 400 level.
-Note: Content areas may have specific course requirements.

-- Completion of the 43-credit Specific Subject Education component; - Passing score on the appropriate Praxis II examination; - Passing score on the GCU Physiology and Hygiene test; - Evidence of satisfactory completion of a GCUapproved training program on harassment, intimidation, and bullying (HIB); - Satisfactory ratings in clinical practice including recommendation for certification; - Satisfactory rating on candidate's Taskstream professional portfolio demonstrating how candidate meets New Jersey Professional Teaching Standards; and - Passing score on edTPA, the New Jersey Department of Education-mandated performance assessment.
+- Completion of prerequisite courses: Behavioral/Social Sciences: child and adolescent development (3) and educational psychology (3) - A liberal arts content major in the area of anticipated certification including not less than 12 credits at the 300 and 400 level.
+Note: Content areas may have specific course requirements. - Completion of the 43-credit Specific Subject Education component; - Passing score on the appropriate Praxis II test; - Passing score on the GCU Physiology and Hygiene test; - Evidence of satisfactory completion of a GCUapproved training program on harassment, intimidation, and bullying (HIB); - Satisfactory ratings in clinical practice including recommendation for certification; - Satisfactory rating on candidate's Taskstream professional portfolio demonstrating how candidate meets New Jersey Professional Standards for Teachers; and - Passing score on edTPA, the New Jersey Department of Education-mandated performance assessment.

-Maintenance of a minimum cumulative grade point average of 3.0 is required to remain in the program.
+\Maintenance of a minimum cumulative grade point average of 3.0 and a 3.0 average in education courses is required to remain in the program.